Canada makes it easy for the Mob

 Eastern European mafias, Mexican mafia, Nigerian mafia, the Yakuza

-Japan, Jamaican posses and major motorcycle gangs.
+from Japan, Jamaican posses and major motorcycle gangs.

 "We know for sure that Canada is a criminal microcosm.
 You can